ronen567/just-the-docs/docs/optimizations.md

 ## Introduction

+This post reviews commonly used variations of Gradient Descent algorithm.
+What Gradient Descent is, and why is it needed for Deep Neural Network (DNNs)?
+In short, suppose you have a parametarized function, say:
+\\
-This post is reviews some various commonly used Gradient Descent algorithm variations.
-Gradient Descent is a recursive algorithm for finding values of function's coefficients which minimize it.
-It is used for fitting DNNs (Deep Neural Network), by finiding the set of coefficiens which minimize a Loss function.
-(Loss Function expresses the difference between the network's predicted value and the real expected value).
-This optimization is executed during the Training phase (ofcourse).
+Gradient Descent is a recursive optimization algorithm which is used to optimize Deep Neural Networks, by fitting it with the set of weight coefficients which minimize the output of the given cost function.
+Cost Function, btw, expresses the difference between the network's predicted value and the real expected value).
+This optimization, is executed during the Training phase (ofcourse).

 Eq.
-1 presents the basic Gradient Descent formula.
+1.a presents the basic Gradient Descent formula.
 It is a recursive formula, where the value the of a coefficient \\(a coefficient \\)Gradient Descent is a recursive formula Eq.
 1 presents the basic Gradient Descent formula, recursive coefficient updates:

 ### Eq.
-1 Gradient Descent
+1.a Gradient Descent Formula

 \\(w_{t}=w_{t-1} -\alpha \cdot \triangledown L(w_{t-1})\\)

+Where:
+\\(w_{t}\\) is the set of resultant wheight coefficients, calculated at iteration t.
+\\(w_{t-1}\\) is the set of wheight coefficients, calculated at iteration t-1.
+\\)\triangledown L(w_{t-1})
-Where \\(\alpha\\) is the learning rate.
-(The learning rate is a parameter which determines how much should the gradient effect the newly calculated value).
+\\(\alpha\\) is the learning rate, which determines how much should the gradient effect the newly calculated value.

-The Gradient Descent converges when the gradient reaces 0, i.e. at a minima.
+The Gradient Descent converges when the gradient reaches 0, i.e. at a minima.
+Here below are some graphical illustrations: Suppose we have m

-the amount of change the gradient the gradient should imposeweight the amount of change This post reviews some of the Gradient Descent algorithms as listed below:
+This post reviews some of the Gradient Descent algorithms as listed below:

 **Stochastic Gradient Descent**